harrietc52/shop_till/README.md

 Shop Till
 ==============

 *Instructions*: Please fork this repo and submit a pull request once you've finished.
-Then prepare for code review!

 ![a till](/images/till.jpg)